gerhynes/gerhynes/README.md

 # Hi, I'm Gerard 👋

-I'm a teacher turned software engineer, currently working on real-time reporting with Scala.
+I'm a teacher turned software engineer, currently working on real-time reporting with Scala, Kafka, and Kubernetes.

-🎓 Recently completed a HDip in Software Design and Development at University of Galway
+🎓 Completed a HDip in Software Design and Development at University of Galway

-📚 Learning TypeScript and Kubernetes
+🎲 Working on ttrpg-based side projects with Next.js and TypeScript

 ⛵ Based in Galway